shallowse/fullstackopen/osa8/library-backend/README.md

 SECRET=<secret phrase>
 ```

-## How to create some books and authors to the database
+## How to create some books, authors and users to the database

-Create some initial data (books, authors) to the database by running the
+Create some initial data (books, authors, users) to the database by running the
-createBooksAuthors.js command
+createBooksAuthorsUsers.js command

 ```
-Usage: node createBooksAuthors.js
+Usage: node createBooksAuthorsUsers.js
 ```